ripred/Coder-X/README.md

 ## Configuration
 - Config is stored in JSON (default: `~/.coder_x_config.json`), validated and managed via a Pydantic V2 schema for safety and extensibility.
 - Model storage path defaults to `~/.coder_x_models`
-- All config options can be managed via robust CLI commands (`show`, `set`, `unset`, `setup`) or API, with all output as structured JSON for scripting and testability.
+- All config options can be managed via robust CLI commands (`show`, `set`, `unset`, `setup`), with all output as structured JSON for scripting and testability.
 - Comprehensive tests ensure config reliability and future extensibility.

 ## Model Management
-- List, select, load, and unload models via CLI or API
+- List, select, load, and unload models via CLI
 - Dynamic loading/unloading of local LLMs using Ollama backend:
   - `coder-x model load <model_name>` to download/pull a model
   - `coder-x model unload <model_name>` to remove a model